netdev01/rv-overnights/docs/additional-nights-available.md

 5. **Existing Bookings**: Prevents double-booking on dates already reserved
 6. **User Booking Conflicts**: Prevents users from booking dates they already have reserved

+**Note**: The number of nights checked is `additionalNights + 1`, including the selectedDate and the following additionalNights dates.

 ## Implementation Notes

 - All dates should be in YYYY-MM-DD format
 - Day names should be full names (Monday, Tuesday, etc.)
 - The script assumes the current date is today when checking advance booking requirements
 - User bookings take precedence over general bookings for the same user

+## Test Suite Notes

+The test suite in `scripts/additional-nights-available/test.js` includes helper functions for time-safe testing:
+- `futureISO(days)`: Returns a future date string (YYYY-MM-DD) X days from now
+- `futureMMDDYY(days)`: Returns a future date string (MM/DD/YY) X days from now
+- `futureMMDD(days)`: Returns a future date string (MM/DD) X days from now

+When running tests much later, if any fail due to dates being too far past, use these helper functions to generate current future dates instead of hardcoded ones to avoid time-dependency failures.
+Most test cases use fixed historical dates (e.g., "2025-12-15") which are intentionally in the past to test past/future booking logic.

 ## File Structure